-Custom packaging: tips to drive business success post-lockdown
+Custom packaging: tips for business success post-lockdown

-As UK businesses re-open this week it’s timely to consider how you can shape your customer’s new needs with revitalised print.
+As UK businesses re-open this week it’s timely to consider how you can shape your customer’s new needs, with revitalised print.

-To help you navigate the future of packaging and inspire your next designs, we’ve drawn on our expertise to share with you key tips to ensure business success post-lockdown.
+To help you navigate the future of packaging, and inspire your next designs, we’ve drawn on our expertise to share with you key tips to ensure business success post-lockdown.

-E-commerce acceleration drives packaging innovation
+E-commerce acceleration drives innovation

 The acceleration of e-commerce shopping is a major shift that’s certain to continue beyond the pandemic because consumers have forged new habits.